graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-metacognitive-reuse.md

   question (requires 3 prompts; cache hits unlikely)?
-* Never compare to other, non-prompting, test-time compute scaling techniques, such as [latent reasoning](https://arxiv.org/pdf/2507.06203) -- if latent reasoning is both cheaper/more accurate, then the abovfe approach is obsolete.
+* Never compare to other, non-prompting, test-time compute scaling techniques, such as [latent reasoning](https://arxiv.org/pdf/2507.06203) -- if latent reasoning is both cheaper/more accurate, then the above approach is obsolete.
 I am not certain that this will be the case, but I call for a comparison.